The 60s Revolution: Music, Protests & the Fight for Change

 Final Thoughts: Was It the End of an Era?

 The 60s were a time of freedom, rebellion, and music-fueled change.
-A time when young people refused to accept the world as it was.
+A moment when young people stood up, spoke out, and refused to accept the world as it was.
+And even though the 60s revolution didn’t last in the same way, its impact is still felt today—in the music we play, the values we hold, and the freedom we still crave.

 Peace and Love,